Your baby is overdue: what’s happening

 If your cervix isn’t ready for labour, your doctor or midwife will usually recommend a method of induction that’s like the natural hormones that bring on labour.
 Or they might suggest a procedure to soften or open your cervix, or a combination of both.

 - cervical ripening balloon catheter

-It’s important to ask your doctor about all your options and decide together on the best options for you.
+It’s important to ask your doctor or midwife about all your options and decide together on the best options for you.

 Possible disadvantages of being induced